cakebake/markdown-themeable-pdf/README.md

 #### Page breaks

-You can start any time a new page with shortcode `<div class="page-break" />` in your markdown.
+You can start any time a new page with typing Snippet/Shortcode `page-break` in your markdown editor.

 #### Custom CSS